RVMLDesigning/portfolio/projects/PackageDesign/Tequila/index.md

 ## Feedback

-* Professor: Great work!
+* _Professor_: Great work!
 Nice work on the typoe -- kind of classic but the copper adds a nice toucch and definitely has quiality ssophhisticated feel - could be edgier.

 ## What did I do?